bibanon/pyvichan/README.rst

 Documentation
 -------------

 This library mostly extends the classes of `BASC-py4chan <https://github.com/bibanon/BASC-py4chan>`_, but has some differences.
-See the py8chan documentation for more info.
+There are some, but few diffrerences between py8chan and pyvichan.
+For now, refer to the py8chan documentation for more info.

 `py8chan Documentation <http://py8chan.readthedocs.org/en/latest/index.html>`_